-It shall be the purpose of the Club to support North Eugene High School and Willamette High School Boys Lacrosse.
+It shall be the purpose of the Club to support North Eugene High School, Junction City High School and Willamette High School Boys Lacrosse.
 The primary purpose of the Club is to promote the growth of lacrosse within the North-West Eugene community.
-The Club shall provide support, service, and funding to the combined North Eugene High School / Willamette High School Boys Lacrosse Team.
-The Club shall facilitate the identification and use of resources within the North Eugene High School, Willamette High School and the community at-large.
+The Club shall provide support, service, and funding to the combined North Eugene High School / Junction City High School / Willamette High School Boys Lacrosse Team.
+The Club shall facilitate the identification and use of resources within the participating high schools and the community at-large.
 The Club is organized exclusively for charitable, religious, educational, and scientific purposes under Section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.

 ARTICLE 1.3 OFFICES